Introduction

 Not Every Risk Prevents the Purchase

-The existence of a contingency does not always make a transaction impossible.
+The existence of a contingency does not generally make a transaction impossible.

-Some risks may be priced, mitigated contractually, segregated, covered by holdbacks, resolved before closing or allocated through specific guarantees.
+Some risks may be priced, mitigated contractually, segregated, covered by holdbacks, resolved before closing or allocated through specific assures.

 The purpose of legal due diligence is not merely to approve or reject a property.
 It allows an informed decision about risk, pricing, contract structure, timing and closing feasibility.